 When done slice and serve immediately, with the mash and pak choi sautéed in a little soy sauce.

-* wrap leftovers well in cling film to freeze.
+*Wrap phyllo leftovers well in cling film to freeze

 Recipe: Maple and Cumin Sweet Potato and Carrot Mash